Articles

 Start Strategically

 Begin your webinar with valuable content immediately rather than extended introductions or housekeeping items.
 Attendees who join late often leave if they encounter administrative content instead of promised insights.
+Visual aids like diagrams and infographics help ensure comprehension during webinars.

 Consider starting 5 minutes early with informal networking or preview content that rewards punctual attendees without penalising late arrivals.
+Choosing the right moderator can enhance the engagement level of the webinar.

 Step 9: Analyse Performance and Systematically Improve